-With a MacBook Air you can easily customize the internal set up to suit your requirements.
-If you are happy to have external or cloud storage, you can easily save some money by getting a smaller harddrive.
-You could also choose for the lower RAM option.
+With a MacBook Air, you can easily customize the internal setup to suit your requirements.
+If you are happy to have external or cloud storage, you can easily save some money by getting a smaller hard drive.
+You could also choose the lower RAM option.
 It will still be more than powerful enough for running WordPress and editing photos, perfect for all blogger niches.

-It has a 13.3″ high-resolution retina display as much as four times when compared to the many pixels in an HD display, it’s stunning.
+The MacBook Air has a 13.3″ high-resolution retina display as much as four times when compared to the many pixels in an HD display, it’s stunning.
 Images are spewing with new levels of detail and realism.
-This also means it offers the Razor-sharp text clarity so it’s easy on your eyes.
+This also means it offers razor-sharp text clarity so it’s easy on your eyes.

-Also, the keyboard in this notebook offers comfort and quick response for easy writing.
-It also has LED-backlit controls that have an ambient glow sensor.
-This helps you use your device even in low-light surroundings without eye-strain.
+Also, in this notebook, you’ll feel a quick response with the comfortable keyboard that is easy for writing.
+It also has LED-backlit keyboard controls that have an ambient glow sensor.
+This helps you use your device even in low-light surroundings without eye strain.

 The battery lasts up to 12 hours, weighing in at 2.75 lbs, it’s a perfect laptop for writing on the go.

 Overall the MacBook Air is a powerful laptop that is all style and substance.
 You will love this machine if you choose to buy it.